Photo: Jessica LaForet

 From my mid-teens on, I tried everything to obtain social currency with my body.
 I'd thought that if I could obtain a slender, feminine physique with a small waist, I would be wanted and desired.
 I thought that people would like me and I could be popular.
 My body size made me angry and sad, but most of all frustrated, as I didn’t know why people reacted to me in such a negative way.
 This is when, at the suggestion of a parent, I joined Weight Watchers.
 I was still in high school.

-A heavy discussion: how to talk to your kids about their weight Week-in and week-out, I would fill up notebooks that meticulously recorded each and every single meal I ate.
+Week-in and week-out, I would fill up notebooks that meticulously recorded each and every single meal I ate.
 Sometimes, I would just skip meals altogether in the hopes that I could save my Weight Watcher points.
 I would run my own tally and score in my head of the calories I was consuming and burning, thinking that it somehow made me stronger or better.
 I never took stock of the fact that I was struggling with disordered eating.
 Instead of helping me, Weight Watchers actually gave me the tools, language and methodology of enabling and engaging fully with my own disordered eating habits.

 It wasn’t until I was in my mid-twenties that I was able to break the diet cycle and become body neutral.
 Getting to this place was not easy and took a lot of unlearning.
 For many children and young teens, they are unable to get to this space without the help and guidance of their own parents.